Estimating WebRTC Video QoE Metrics Without Using Application Headers: Introduction

-The QoE inference method we develop uses the semantics of video delivery in VCA network protocols: due to VCA's real-time nature, each video frame is encoded and transmitted immediately.
-These transmission characteristics give rise to packet sizes and inter-arrival times that contain important signal about various QoE metrics, such as frame rate.
-By leveraging these insights, we develop both a heuristic and a machine learning-based model that estimate VCA QoE metrics at a fine time granularity.
-We evaluate our approach on three popular VCAs (Meet, Teams, and Webex) that use WebRTC, an open-source framework providing real-time communication capabilities to browsers and smartphones~\footnote{We focus on WebRTC-based VCAs as it provides mechanisms to collect ground truth QoE metrics, which are essential to evaluate the method we have developed.
+The QoE inference method we develop uses the semantics of video delivery in VCA network protocols: Due to VCAs' real-time nature, each video frame is encoded and transmitted immediately.
+These transmission characteristics give rise to packet sizes and inter-arrival times containing important signal about various QoE metrics, such as frame rate.
+By leveraging these insights, we develop a heuristic as well as a machine learning-based model that estimates VCA QoE metrics at a fine time granularity.
+We evaluate our approach on three popular VCAs (Meet, Teams, and Webex) that use WebRTC, an open-source framework providing real-time communication capabilities to browsers and smartphones~\footnote{We focus on WebRTC-based VCAs as WebRTC provides mechanisms to collect ground truth QoE metrics, which are essential to evaluate the method we have developed.
 Our approach, however, applies to all VCAs that use Real-time Transport Protocol (RTP)}.
 To evaluate our approach, we collect data from in-lab under diverse emulated network conditions as well as from \ndevices households spanning different ISPs and speed tiers over a period of two weeks.
 Our evaluation demonstrates that the proposed method achieves high accuracy in estimating video QoE metrics for VCAs.

 We make the following contributions: